fenago/ml-scikit-keras-tensorflow/labs/lab_6.md

 ![](./images/mls2_0608.png)

-Random Forests can limit this instability by averaging predictions over many trees, as we will see in the next chapter.
+Random Forests can limit this instability by averaging predictions over many trees, as we will see in the next lab.